Uniswap/docs/docs/contracts/v2/concepts/01-protocol-overview/04-glossary.md

 ### Factory

-A smart contract that deploys a unique smart contract for any ERC20/ERC20 trading pair.
+A smart contract responsible for deploying unique contracts for each ERC20/ERC20 trading pair.

 ### Pair